open-policy-agent/opa/docs/content/bundles.md

 services[0].url                resource
 ```

-If the `bundle.resource` field is not defined, the value defaults to `bundles/<name>`
+If the `bundles[_].resource` field is not defined, the value defaults to
-where the `name` is the key value in the configuration.
-For the example above this is `authz`
+`bundles/<name>` where the `name` is the key value in the configuration.
+For the
-and would default to `bundles/authz`.
+example above this is `authz` and would default to `bundles/authz`.

-Bundle names can have any valid yaml characters in them, including `/`.
+Bundle names can have any valid YAML characters in them, including `/`.
 This can
-be useful when relying on default `resource` behavior with a name like `authz/bundle.tar.gz`
+be useful when relying on default `resource` behavior with a name like
-which results in a `resource` of `bundles/authz/bundle.tar.gz`.
+`authz/bundle.tar.gz` which results in a `resource` of
+`bundles/authz/bundle.tar.gz`.

 See the following section for details on the bundle file format.